The Walking Dead: A New Frontier: Plot

 At the onset of the walker pandemic, Javi is living in Baltimore with David, Kate, Gabe, and Mariana.
 After Javi and David's father dies of cancer, he reanimates and bites their mother.
-David takes her to the hospital but doesn't return, while Javi and Kate eventually move on and set off on the road with Gabe and Mariana.
+David takes her to the hospital but does not return, while Javi and Kate eventually move on and set off on the road with Gabe and Mariana.
 Four years later, while scavenging for supplies at a junkyard, the four have a run-in with a group led by Max, Badger, and Lonnie.
-Javi is separated but is rescued by Clementine, who offers help in exchange for their family truck.
-Clementine takes Javi to Prescott—a fortified community within an old airfield—where he meets Tripp, Conrad, and Eleanor.
-Tripp and Eleanor agree to help rescue Javi's family.
+Javi is separated and captured, but rescued by Clementine, who offers help in exchange for their family van.
+Clementine takes Javi to Prescott—a fortified community built on an old airfield where he meets Tripp, Conrad, and Eleanor.
+Tripp and Eleanor both offer Javi help to rescue his family.

-During their rescue attempt, Mariana is killed and Kate is critically wounded by Badger and his men.
-Clementine identifies one of the attackers as a member of the New Frontier—a large group of survivors she had once met, who have since turned corrupt.
+During their rescue attempt, Mariana is shot dead, and Kate is critically wounded by Badger and his men.
+Clementine identifies the attackers as members of the New Frontier, a large group of survivors she had once met, who have since turned corrupt.
 The group returns to Prescott to treat Kate's injuries, but Badger arrives with reinforcements and releases a horde of walkers, which overrun the town.
-Javi, Clementine, Kate, Gabe, Tripp, Eleanor, and Conrad escape and head to another survivor camp in Richmond, Virginia.
-They are later joined by Jesus, who reveals Richmond is now controlled by the New Frontier.
-Clementine admits to Javi that she used to be a member of the New Frontier, but Conrad listens to their conversation and suggests using Clementine as a bargaining chip to secure their safe entry into Richmond.
+Javi, Clementine, Kate, Gabe, Tripp, Eleanor, and Conrad escape and decide to travel to another survivor camp in Richmond, Virginia.
+They encounter Jesus, who reveals Richmond is now controlled by the New Frontier.
+Clementine reveals to Javi that she used to be a member of the New Frontier, but Conrad listens their conversation, mistakenly believes Clementine is still a member of the New Frontier and holds her at gunpoint, suggesting using Clementine as a bargaining chip to secure safe entry into Richmond and holds Gabe hostage to coerce Javi.
 Javi either accepts the plan or rejects it by killing Conrad.

 The group reaches Richmond and is let in after David is called.
-While Kate and Gabe are taken to Dr. Lingard for medical care, David shows Javi around Richmond and explains he became the New Frontier's head of security after being unable to return to Baltimore.
-Although David is glad to have his family back, his relationship with Kate is deteriorating.
-Javi later meets with David, Joan, and Clint to argue his case for staying in Richmond.
+While Kate and Gabe are taken to Dr. Lingard for medical care, David shows Javi around Richmond and brings him to Clint and Joan to argue his case for staying in Richmond.
 Max arrives and accuses Javi of stealing New Frontier supplies and killing his men at the junkyard.
 Although David supports Javi, Joan and Clint decide to exile him and his group.
-Before they leave, David asks the group to meet him at a warehouse, where Clementine accuses him of causing AJ's death; flashbacks reveal that Clementine and AJ were forced to travel alone until they met Ava, who invited them into the New Frontier.
-When AJ became deathly ill, Clementine attempted to steal medicine from Lingard to save his life, which caused David to exile her without AJ.
-David reveals that AJ recovered from his illness and Lingard knows his whereabouts.
+Before they leave, David asks the group to meet him at a warehouse, where Clementine accuses him of causing AJ's death by not allowing Clementine to inject him when he fell deathly ill.
+David reveals that AJ managed to recover, and Lingard knows his whereabouts.